Piping/dotfiles/README.md

 ## Dependency && Install
 Most up to date desktop linux does not need install anything and it will work with full features.
 For server users, here is a list of troubleshoots and environement configurations.
-- vim8.0+ and compiled with python is required to use full features (atuocomplete), make sure in vim `:echo has('python')` return 1;
-- vim should be compiled with python, and huge-feature-set, (better highlight, 24bit color support, file bufer switching behavior)
-- tmux need version 2.6+
 - if the color does not looks right, do the following
-    - `yum install xterm`
+    - `yum install xterm` or `apt install xterm`
-    - `export TERM=xterm-256color`
+    - `export TERM=xterm`
     - `export TERMINFO=/usr/share/terminfo`
     - put above exports into your bashrc or zshrc
     - `source ~/.bashrc`
-    - if above tips do not help, change your terminal emulator to iTerm2/Chrome Secure Shell Extension
+    - if above tips do not help, change your terminal emulator to Alacritty/ST/iTerm2/Chrome Secure Shell Extension

 ## Sreencast, configurations, key-mapping explained
 - #### TMUX